Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-\SK{In Fig.\ref{fig:DoS}(A), we show the obtained density of state (DoS) obtained from the dynamical matrix $\mathcal{C}$ averaged over $64$ independent ensembles.
-The DoS obtained from the Hessian matrix $\mathcal{H}$ (see Methods for the definition) is labelled as "Hessian", and the one obtained using displacement-displacement correlation is labelled as "$\langle u_i u_j\rangle$ matrix".
-Within Harmonic approximation, one can show $\mathcal{C} = (1/T)\mathcal{H}^{-1}$, where $T$ is the temperature at which the displacement correlation matrix is obtained.
-The matrix so obtained does not depend on the particular choice of temperature as long as the temperature is low enough that the Harmonic approximation is a faithful description of the system, and during the simulation timescale, it does not escape out of the minimum.}
+In Fig.\ref{fig:DoS}(a), we show the vibrational Density of State (vDoS) obtained from the dynamical matrix $\mathcal{C}$ averaged over $64$ independent ensembles.
+The DoS obtained from the Hessian matrix $\mathcal{H}$ (see Methods for the definition) is labeled as "Hessian", and the one obtained using displacement-displacement correlation is labelled as "$\langle u_i u_j\rangle$ matrix".
+Within Harmonic approximation, one can show $\mathcal{C} = (1/T)\mathcal{H}^{-1}$ (details in the \SK{Supplementary Note IX}), where $T$ is the temperature at which the displacement-displacement correlation matrix is obtained.
+The dynamical matrix does not depend on the particular choice of temperature as long as the temperature is low enough that the Harmonic approximation is a faithful description of the system, and during the simulation timescale, it does not escape out of the minimum.